sean960730/python-crawler/README.md

 # python-crawler
 Python network crawler
-Well be update after one month or two mounts
+Well be update after one month.